Agricultural Literacy Curriculum Matrix

 Eat 'Em Up

-In this lesson, students will review the plant parts that they eat, including roots, stems, flowers, leaves, fruit, and seeds.
-Students will choose a favorite fruit or vegetable to feature in a healthy recipe and prepare it with their families.
+Students identify the plant parts that they eat, including roots, stems, flowers, leaves, fruit, and seeds and choose a favorite fruit or vegetable to feature in a healthy recipe they prepare with their families.

 Essential File (map, chart, picture, or document)

 agriculture: the science, art, or practice of cultivating the soil, producing crops, and raising livestock and in varying degrees the preparation and marketing of the resulting products

 commodity: a primary agricultural product that can be bought and sold